simpli-cursed/simpli-cursed/README.md

 ## Hello!
 I'm Nate 👋
 I'm currently learning how to code and am intrested in a career in computer science.

-If you know me thats cool and if you don't or found me by other means manybe I could get to know you. 😄
+If you know me thats cool and if you don't or found me by other means maybe I could get to know you. 😄

 <!--